-The Superintendent of Education/Operations may grant leave of absence without pay for up to one year, to members of staff, for such purposes as the following:
+The Associate Director - Equitable Education may grant leave of absence without pay for up to one year, to members of staff, for such purposes as the following:

 - 1. Work Experience [excluding teaching other than occasional teaching]; - 2.
-Special Request - L13.05 A teacher granted a leave without pay shall not suffer a loss of retirement gratuity, seniority or sick leave top-up credits accumulated to the time of commencement of leave and may retain, subject to carrier provisions, the employee benefits provided in paragraph L8.01 by assuming 100% of their costs.
+Special Request - L13.05 A teacher granted a leave without pay shall not suffer a loss of retirement gratuity, seniority or sick leave top-up credits accumulated to the time of commencement of leave.